AKHughes1994/SwJ1727_2023_Outburst/LightCurve/README.md

 ### Notes
 If you encounter any issues or have questions about the data or analysis scripts, please leave a note or start a discussion in the repository.

-This subdirectory is part of the larger analysis described in Hughes et al. (submitted, 2025).